 For this upper back stretch (rhomboid muscles), we need a wall with a corner, or a door frame, or a piece of furniture on the side of which we will be able to take support.

 Position yourself perpendicular to the wall, reach out, grab the corner, and rotate, keeping the forearm and elbow glued to the wall.

 This is mandatory: to fully benefit from the effects of stretching, the arm must remain well tensioned, and the elbow must remain stuck to the wall.
 The stretch is felt in the neck, in the triceps, in the shoulder, and in the upper back, mainly on the side of the arm concerned.

-Julie shows 3 ways to work this stretch out but it is likely that depending on your particular case, you discover more variations
+Julie shows three ways to work this stretch out, but it is likely that depending on your particular case, you discover more variations

 1. The classic